aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

     <td>Notes</td>
   </tr>
   <tr>
-    <td>about_file</td>
+    <td>about_file_path</td>
     <td>File or directory name.
 If this is a path name, use a "/" forward slash as path separators.</td>
     <td>Mandatory.
-Tells the tool where to generate the AboutFiles.
-Note that genabout.py will use this to construct the “about_resource” field in the generated .ABOUT file, setting it to a “.” if the about_file names a directory, otherwise using the file name.</td>
+Tells the tool where to generate the AttributeCode Files.
+Note that 'gen' will use this to construct the “about_resource” field in the generated .ABOUT file, setting it to a “.” if the about_file names a directory, otherwise using the file name.</td>
   </tr>
   <tr>
     <td>name</td>